kijiproject/kiji-schema/README.md

 * Code depends on HConnectionManager.createConnection() which doesn't exist HBase < 0.94.11
 * Needs an implementation of table pool.
+Code is commented out.
 * Security is disabled.
+Code is commented out.